Understanding the factors that our requirement for insulin is critical to good managing and avoiding diabetes and maintaining good metabolic health.

-Living with someone who has Type 1 Diabetes for fifteen years I’ve gained an intimate understanding of how food and insulin can take your blood glucose levels on a wild ride.
-Since she was ten, my wife Monica’s had to manually manage her blood sugars as they swing up with food and then drop again when she injects insulin.
+Living with someone who has Type 1 Diabetes for fifteen years I’ve gained an intimate understanding of how different foods will take your blood glucose levels on a wild ride.

 how to get off the the blood glucose rollercoaster